-Note: In all sports the CIAC Board of Control may grant exceptions to athletes to participate in those contests legitimately organized for the sole purpose of preparing for and selection to the next Olympic Games or the Pan-American
+Note: In all sports the CIAC Board of Control may grant exceptions to athletes to participate in those contests legitimately organized for the sole purpose of preparing for and selection to the next Olympic Games or the Pan-American Games.

-Games.
 An athlete may participate in one (1) National Governing Body (NGB) sponsored national tournament event or other NGB sponsored international competition during the sport season.
 These contests must be recognized by the United States Olympic Committee, the Pan-American Games and/or the NGB for the sport as having as its sole purpose the selection to the Olympic, Pan-American, national or international team.
 All decisions for participation will be made in accordance with the restricted competition provision of the U.S. Olympic Sports Act wherein state athletic associations shall have "exclusive jurisdiction" to conduct their programs without interference by any NGB.

 - 3. Participation in a college audition (Audition when a student-athlete is invited by the college coach to visit the campus and participate in workouts individually or with team members to assess their skills prior to admission.) - 4.
 Participation in clinics offered by a college (Skill development programs that are not used to assess talent or used as a try-out for non-school teams.) - 5.
-Participation in clinics offered by CIAC member schools or other state association member schools. - 6.
-Participation in other clinics approved by the school and that are designed to enhance skill development and not used as a try-out-f any nature for selection to a non-school team.
+Participation in clinics offered by CIAC member schools or other state association member schools.

-The following conditions must be met as part of the exceptions #3-6:
+The following conditions must be met as part of the exceptions #3-5:

-- Each event is limited to one (1) day in duration; - The member school principal must grant permission if there is any loss of school time; - The member school coach determines the event does not interfere with any functions of the in-season school program; - Written consent is given by the school administration and athletic department prior to the student attending such activities. - Member schools will inform the CIAC staff of students who are approved to attend. - 7.
-A student-athlete may participate in cross country, golf, gymnastics, indoor track, outdoor track, swimming, and tennis as an individual (unattached See 5.5.D.) and not as a member of a team during the authorized contest season without loss of interscholastic eligibility provided the following criteria are met: - Compliance with weekly limitations for the specific sport.
+- Each event is limited to one (1) day in duration; - The member school principal must grant permission if there is any loss of school time; - The member school coach determines the event does not interfere with any functions of the in-season school program; - Written consent is given by the school administration and athletic department prior to the student attending such activities. - Member schools will inform the CIAC staff of students who are approved to attend. - 6.
+A student-athlete may participate in practices or contests in cross country, golf, gymnastics, indoor track, outdoor track, swimming, and tennis as an individual (unattached See 5.5.D.) and not as a member of a team during the authorized contest season without loss of interscholastic eligibility provided the following criteria are met: - Compliance with weekly limitations for the specific sport.
 (Exception: golf) - In cross country, gymnastics, swimming, indoor track, outdoor track and tennis, no more than four (4) unattached (See 5.5.D.) outside meets per season are permitted.
 In the sport of golf no more than eight (8).
-Athletes in these sports may practice but not compete with a non-CIAC team during the season.
+Athletes in these sports may practice but not compete as a member of a non-CIAC team during the season.
 Such practices may not interfere with or replace member school practices. - Prior approval of athletic director, coach, principal and parent. - Prior arrangements to complete academic lessons, assignments, tests, etc.